Ekpali/Data-Quality-Project/README.md

 # Data Quality Project

-This project explores avenues to detect dataset quality as well as suggested repairs to the dataset
+This project explores avenues to detect dataset quality as well as suggested repairs to the dataset for my MSc Data Science